jacobtomlinson/krontab/README.md

 ## Configuration

-Krontab is configured with environment variables.
+Authentication with your Kubernetes cluster will use your `~/.kube/config` credentials or a service account if being used from inside a pod on the cluster.
+Advanced configuration options are specified with environment variables.

 | Env var  | Default | Description |
 | ------------- | ------------- | ------------- |